 November 22, 2022

-Getting there included adopting the digital mission engineering approach created by AGI, now Ansys Government Initiatives.
-Digital mission engineering is the use of digital modeling, simulation, and analysis to incorporate the operational environment and evaluate mission outcomes and effectiveness at every phase of the life cycle.
-By modeling the mission, digital mission engineering provides insights far beyond requirements validation, empowering teams to conceptualize, communicate, design, build, and sustain value-driven solutions.
+One essential element of this new approach was digital mission engineering — pioneered by AGI, now Ansys Government Initiatives.
+Digital mission engineering is the use of digital modeling, physics-based simulation, and analysis to incorporate the operational environment and evaluate mission outcomes and effectiveness at every phase of the life cycle.
+In other words, you simulate your product in a digital model of the conditions it must operate under and evaluate how well it will perform.

-Digital mission engineering was first implemented in the aerospace industry and its use there continues to expand, including to deep space satellites.
-At the same time, Ansys and our customers are proving that the same workflows can be successfully applied to a diverse set of other systems, including automotive vehicles, maritime vessels, and smart cities.
+Digital mission engineering was first implemented in the aerospace industry, and its use there continues to spread.
+At the same time, Ansys — and our customers — are proving that the same approach can be successfully applied to a diverse set of other systems, including automotive vehicles, maritime vessels, and smart cities.

 We’re here to answer your questions and look forward to speaking with you.
 A member of our Ansys sales team will contact you shortly.